MillsProvosty/Reunion_python/README.md

 ## Tasks

-We're developing a small application to split expenses after a group of friends get together for a reunion.
+This is a small application to split expenses after a group of friends get together for a reunion.
 This will track how much each person spent on a particular activity, how much each person owed, and ultimately print out a summary of how much each person owes or is owed.
-Use tests to drive your development.
+I will use tests in unittest to drive development.